PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 A 32-frame synthetic shaded roof sequence was inspected as a contact sheet at normal display gain.
 In-game direction, performance and visual balance still need review.
 The paired chart evaluations increase building-water shader work.

+## Smaller beads, sparse fixed streams and bank water film (2026-09-20)

+Building bead/temporary-wake coordinates are 2.5x denser: diameters and lengths are 40% of the previous version, with 6.25x as many clusters per chart area.
+Their rounded shading and stop/go collection remain.
+A separate thin stationary stream layer uses one jittered candidate per visual metre, accepted by a deterministic rain threshold.
+At rain=0.25, expected spacing is four metres; at rain=1, one metre.
+Positions are stable as rain changes and contain no time-dependent animation.

+Art calibration is explicit: RAIN_UNITS_PER_METRE=4, one debug checker square.
+This is a visual convention, not a verified model-to-SI conversion.
+Spacing is measured across projected charts; diagonal blends and slopes affect apparent surface spacing.
+Statistical density testing over 4096 candidates gives 25.1% activation at quarter rain.
+A separate GPU test verifies time-independent shapes.

+Removed terrain Voronoi completely.
+Exposed terrain slopes now use two smoothly blended world projections of advected, warped noise to make a continuous flowing water film.
+Coarse/fine detail perturbs normals and creates moving lit highlights.
+The existing compositor blends the effect with rain strength once.
+Sea-level clipping remains.
+This replaces bank runoff, not the engine's ocean renderer or pond ripple profile.
+Falling rain and splashback are unchanged.

+GPU validation passes for density/static streams, smaller bead visibility at camera footprints, bright/dark film composition, terrain orientations, submerged rejection and additive rain composition.
+The film contrast test now checks softer continuous detail instead of the previous discrete-channel contrast threshold.
+Synthetic shaded terrain was inspected; game-scale appearance still needs review.